 If you own a holiday home that you rent out when it is empty, you need the right insurance policy in place to protect it.

-Holiday let insurance covers your property against things like theft, fire or weather damage, as well as protecting you and any holiday makers when you rent it out.
+When you buy holiday let insurance, UK companies will usually cover your property against things like theft, fire or weather damage, as well as protecting you and any holiday makers when you rent it out.

-When you rent out your property you should think about having the following cover in place:
+When you rent out your property you should think about having the following holiday cottage insurance cover in place:

 Accidental damage: This protects your contents against any damage caused by holiday makers, and can also include replacement locks if your keys are lost.